 All Universal Studios Orlando hotels give you the following perks:

-- Early admission to The Wizarding World of Harry Potter and Volcano Bay
+- Early park admission to The Wizarding World of Harry Potter and Volcano Bay

 - Free transportation to the theme parks and CityWalk